All about Pre-Loading

 Not at all.
 But, it’s such an easy and cheap way to help your body deal with stress and recover that it seems perverse not to.

-A word on the benefits of antioxidants: There isn’t a magic or ‘special’ antioxidant that you need.
-Any antioxidant at all should be helpful, and taking many different ones isn’t necessarily better than taking one or two.
+A word on the benefits of antioxidants: There isn’t a magic or ‘special’ antioxidant that you need, and taking many different ones isn’t necessarily better than taking one or two.
 They also aren’t a cure-all.
 Antioxidants can probably give you a larger safety margin, but do not guarantee that nothing bad can happen.
 Take all the usual precautions (avoiding prolonged dancing in hot environments, if dancing get moderate (but not excessive) water intake, and don’t mix drugs.

 What the heck is 5-HTP?

-5-HTP is the chemical your brain turns into serotonin.
-Since MDMA use depletes serotonin levels, 5-HTP is a quite useful tool for recovering after use.
-Taking a little 5-HTP can prevent the more notorious possible aftereffects of MDMA use, such as depression and anxiety for a day or two (which is partly due to low serotonin levels.)
+5-HTP is a nutrient your brain turns into serotonin.
+Since MDMA use depletes serotonin levels, 5-HTP may help you feel better in the days after use.
+Taking a little 5-HTP may prevent or treat the ‘Tuesday blues’/’suicide Tuesday’ aftereffects of MDMA use, such as depression and anxiety for a day or two after use (which is partly due to low serotonin levels.)

 For the curious, the full biological pathway for serotonin production is: